Environmental and Geographic Analysis Database

 GIS Data Collection - guidance for submittal of spatial data to DEP

-EGAD contains data from a number of different sites including sites with Land Use Activities which are Potential and/or Actual Sources of Contamination and sites where Biological and Surface Water Sampling is conducted.
-Below is a link to an excel file containing definitions for all of the current EGAD Site Types.
+EGAD contains data from a number of different sites including sites with land use activities which are potential and/or actual sources of contamination and sites where biological and surface water sampling is conducted.
+Definitions of all current EGAD Site Types are provided in the EGAD Lookup Tables.

 - Aboveground Storage Tanks